 In the Danish emission inventory, there is a differentiation between different types of stoves and boiler.
-In addition, there is a category open fireplaces and similar and one for masonry stoves and similar.
+In addition, there is a technology category for open fireplaces and similar and one for masonry stoves and similar.
 Wood pellets considered a separate fuel.
 The categories used in the inventory are provided in Table 3.2.18 below.